 If you stick your bottom out, then you are probably bending at the waist and arching your spine too much.

 A visualization trick I learnt was to imagine that my pubic bone area was a bowl full of water.
 If my spine was positioned correctly then no water should be spilling out of the bowl.
-I was also told to imagine that I had a coin in between my buttocks!
-I must say it works but it is kind of off putting.
+I was also told to imagine that I had a coin in between my buttocks.
+A strange thing to imagine but it does seem to work!

 Let your feet fall under your hips rather than out in front of you.
 Someone told me to "lead with my heart" and this is a great reminder to me when I find myself going feet first.

 When your feet land on the ground, aim to land heel to mid foot.
 If you land heel first, that puts an awful lot of strain on your knees and often leads to injuries.

 Also don't stamp your feet on the ground.
 Try and be quick and light.

 Your cadence is the number of strides (left and right) you take per minute.
 The lower the cadence, the more time each foot spends on the ground.
 More time on the ground means that you are using more energy and subjecting your joints to more stress.
 Aim for a cadence of 180 if you can.